Mauro-Roman Kingdom: The Eastern Roman Empire and the Vandals

 Following the Eastern Roman re-conquest of the Vandal Kingdom, the local governors began to experience problems with the local Berber tribes.
 The province of Byzacena was invaded and the local garrison, including the commanders Gainas and Rufinus, was defeated.
 The newly appointed Praetorian prefect of Africa, Solomon, waged several wars against these Berber tribes, leading an army of around 18,000 men into Byzacena.
 Solomon defeated them and returned to Carthage, though the Berbers later rose again and overran Byzacena.
 Solomon once again defeated them, this time decisively, scattering the Berber forces.
 Surviving Berber soldiers retreated into Numidia where they joined forces with Iabdas, King of the Aurès.

 Masuna, allied with the Eastern Empire, and another Berber king, Ortaias (who ruled a kingdom in the former province of Mauretania Sitifensis), urged Solomon to pursue the enemy Berbers into Numidia, which he did.
 Solomon did not engage Iabdas in battle, however, distrusting the loyalty of his allies, and instead constructed a series of fortified posts along the roads linking Byzacena with Numidia.

-Masuna died around 535 AD and was succeeded as king by Mastigas (also known as Mastinas).
+Masuna was succeeded by Mastigas (also known as Mastinas) by 535 AD.
+Pierre Morizot identified Mastinas with Masties, the leader of the Kingdom of the Aurès mentioned above.
 Procopius states that Mastigas was a fully independent ruler who ruled almost the entire former province of Mauretania Caesariensis, except for the former provincial capital, Caesarea, which had been under control of the Vandals and was in Eastern Roman hands during his time.
-The rulers of the Mauro-Roman Kingdom, and other Berber kingdoms, continued to regard themselves as subjects of the Eastern Roman Emperor in Constantinople, even when they were at war with him or engaged in raids of Imperial territory, most Berber rulers using titles such as dux or rex.
+However, a coin attributed to Mastigas describes him as a dux, or Roman military commander.
+The rulers of Berber polities of this time period continued to regard themselves as subjects of the Eastern Roman Emperor in Constantinople.
+Even when they were at war with him or engaged in raids of Imperial territory, Berber rulers employed titles such as dux or rex.